 6. If the UE has sufficient credentials to authenticate with the IMS network, it shall initiate an IMS emergency registration by providing the IP address obtained at step 3 or step 4 to the P-CSCF selected at step 5.
 The IP address used for signalling purposes is allocated in association with step 3 or step 4.
 The IMS registration request shall include an emergency indication.
-The implicit registration set of the SIP URI used in the emergency registration request shall contain an associated TEL-URI that is used to call back the user from the PSTN.
+The implicit registration set of the SIP URI used in the emergency registration request used by the UE when the UE performs a non emergency registration shall contain an associated TEL-URI that is used to call back the UE.

 The S-CSCF may set the proposed registration expiration according to the local regulation or operator policy of the serving system.
-The subsequent registration flows are like any other registration.
+The subsequent registration flows are like any other registration with the considerations defined in clauses 6.2.4 and 6.2.9.